In vacanza su Marte

 In vacanza su Marte (lit.
-'Holidays on Mars') is a 2020 Italian comedy film directed by Neri Parenti.
+'Holidays on Mars') is a 2020 Italian surreal comedy film directed by Neri Parenti.

 Plot

-In 2030, Fabio Sinceri is due to get married to his wealthy fiancée Bea and, considering that he is still legally married to his ex-wife Elena, decides to go to Mars, where there is no jurisdiction, to get married.
-To his misfortune, his son Giulio, who is determined to get mom and dad back together, catches him in the act and follows him to Mars accompanied by his fiancée Marina, who plans to expose the fake relationship between two popular influencers in order to try to gain success.
+In 2030, Fabio Sinceri is due to marry his wealthy fiancée Bea and, considering that he is still legally married to his ex-wife Elena, decides to go to Mars, where there is no jurisdiction, to get married.
+To his misfortune, his son Giulio, who is determined to reunite his parents, catches him in the act and follows him to Mars accompanied by his fiancée Marina, who plans to expose the fake relationship between two popular influencers in order to try to gain success.
 Unfortunately, Giulio, during a trip to space, is sucked into a mini black hole that advances his age by about fifty years.